How To Select Your Companion and Use Your New Southwest Companion Pass How To Select Your Companion and Use Your New Southwest Companion Pass

 Bonus Points

 The Southwest Airlines Companion Pass is one of the most popular perks in the points and miles world, and for good reason.
-Holders of the Companion Pass can fly with a friend or family member — or even their worst enemy, really, whoever they'd like — for free (plus taxes and fees).
+Holders of the Companion Pass can fly with a friend or family member — or even an enemy, really, whoever they'd like — for just the cost of taxes and fees.
 And it works for both revenue flights and award redemptions.

-Southwest flies all over the United States (including Hawaii) and even serves a few international destinations like: Costa Rica, Mexico, Belize and more.
-Can you see why the Companion Pass can be so valuable?
+Southwest flies all over the United States (including Hawaii) and even serves a few international destinations like Costa Rica, Mexico, Belize, and more.
+So you can see why the Southwest Companion Pass can be so valuable.

-To earn the Southwest Companion Pass, you need to earn 135,000 qualifying points or fly 100 qualifying one-way flights per calendar year.
-Ways to earn the 135,000 qualifying miles needed include:
+To earn the Southwest Companion Pass, Rapid Rewards members need to earn 135,000 qualifying points or fly 100 qualifying one-way flights per calendar year.
+Ways to earn the 135,000 qualifying points needed include:

 1. Spending on a Southwest credit card